Governance

 Smaller groups may rely on informal leadership structures, whereas effective governance of a larger group typically relies on a well-functioning governing body, which is a specific group of people entrusted with the authority and responsibilities to make decisions about the rules, enforcing them and overseeing the smooth operation of the group within the broader framework of governance.
 The most formal type of a governing body is a government, which has the responsibility and authority to make binding decisions for a specific geopolitical system (like a country) through established rules and guidelines.
 A government may operate as a democracy where citizens vote on who should govern towards the goal of public good.
 Beyond governments, other entities can also have governing bodies.
 These can be legal entities or organizations, such as corporations, companies or non-profit organizations governed by small boards of directors pursuing more specific aims.
 They can also be socio-political groups including hierarchical political structures, tribes, religious subgroups, or even families.
 In the case of a state, governance expresses a growing awareness of the ways in which diffuse forms of power and authority can secure order even in the absence of state activity.
 A variety of external actors without decision-making power can influence this system of state governance.
 These include lobbies, think-tanks, political parties, non-government organizations, community and media.
 Governance is also shaped by external factors such as globalization, social movements or technological progress.

-From a normative perspective, good, effective and fair governance involves a well-organized system that fairly represents stakeholders' interests and needs.
-Such governance guides the formulation, implementation, and evaluation of the group's objectives, policies, and programs, ensuring smooth operation in various contexts.
-It fosters trust by promoting transparency, responsibility, and accountability, and employs mechanisms to resolve disputes and conflicts for greater harmony.
-It adapts to changing circumstances, keeping the group responsive and resilient.
-By delivering on its promises and creating positive outcomes, it fosters legitimacy and acceptance of the governing body, leading to rule-compliance, shared responsibility, active cooperation, and ultimately, greater stability and long-term sustainability.